-The AIA/AAH Healthcare Design Awards showcase the best of healthcare building design, healthcare planning and healthcare design-oriented research.
+The Healthcare Design Awards showcase the best of healthcare building design, healthcare planning and healthcare design-oriented research.
 The awards highlight the trends of healthcare facilities and the future direction of these facilities.
-Projects should exhibit conceptual strength that solve aesthetic, civic, urban, and social concerns as well as the requisite functional and sustainability concerns of a hospital.
+Projects should exhibit conceptual strength that solve aesthetic, civic, urban, and social concerns as well as the requisite functional and sustainability concerns associated with a healthcare setting.

 - Projects may be re-submitted in future year's competitions, as long as they still meet the submission requirements.
-Projects that have received an AIA/AAH award are not eligible for resubmission in the same category.
+Projects that have received a Healthcare Design Award are not eligible for re-submission in the same category.